Objectives & Strategy

 - Position ourselves to construct additional segments as funding becomes available.

-Our implementation and delivery strategy reflects those objectives and reiterates our intent to:
+Our implementation and delivery strategy reflects the three principles that guide our decisions and reiterates our intent to focus on these priorities:

 Facts & Figures